cloudify-cosmo/getcloudify.org/guide/3.1/guide-plugin-creation.md

 * The test_plugin.py file imports the `local` attribute from the cloudify.workflows module (a part of the `cloudify-plugins-common` module).
 This will allow you to run your operations locally.
 * The `blueprint_path` variable is already supplied so that you can run your operations against a given blueprint (will get to that later)
 * the `inputs` dictionary will allow you to supply [inputs]() for your blueprint.
-* The `self.env` attribute will assist you in executing the operations locally in the context of your blueprints.
+* The `self.env` object will assist you in executing the operations locally and in the context of your blueprints.

 In the `blueprint` folder you will find 2 yaml files.
-One is a blueprint for you to use in your tests.
+One is a blueprint you can use in your tests.
 In the plugin.yaml file, note that `install` is set to `false` as you're only running tests.